reinhart1010/nix/docs/en/linux/anbox.md

 ---
 # anbox

-Run Android applications on any GNU/Linux operating system.
+Run Android applications on any Linux operating system.
 More information: <https://manned.org/anbox>.

 - Launch Anbox into the app manager: